-8 Senior Managers are material risk takers who perform a PRA senior management function.
+Senior Managers are material risk takers who perform a PRA senior management function.

-9 Risk Managers are material risk takers who do not perform a PRA senior management function, but whose professional activities meet the qualitative criteria set out in Article 3(1) to 3(9), 3(10) (but only by virtue of being responsible for a committee referred to therein), 3(13) or 3(15) of the EU Material Risk Takers Regulation.
-10 Circumstances are where: (a) the firm has commenced an investigation into facts or events which it considers could
+10 Risk Managers are material risk takers who do not perform a PRA senior management function, but whose professional activities meet the qualitative criteria set out in Article 3(1) to 3(9), 3(10) (but only by virtue of being responsible for a committee referred to therein), 3(13) or 3(15) of the EU Material Risk Takers Regulation.

-10 Circumstances are where: (a) the firm has commenced an investigation into facts or events which it considers could potentially lead to the application of clawback were it not for the expiry of the clawback period; or (b) the firm has been notified by a regulatory authority that an investigation has been commenced into facts or events which the firm considers could potentially lead to the application of clawback by the firm were it not for the expiry of the clawback period.
+11 Circumstances are where: (a) the firm has commenced an investigation into facts or events which it considers could potentially lead to the application of clawback were it not for the expiry of the clawback period; or (b) the firm has been notified by a regulatory authority that an investigation has been commenced into facts or events which the firm considers could potentially lead to the application of clawback by the firm were it not for the expiry of the clawback period.

-by risk considerations.
-The CRO reviews and provides input to the Board/HRC on incentive pools taking into consideration the risk and return tradeoffs.
+To ensure consistent monitoring year on year, the Board considers performance against a balanced scorecard of measures to determine incentive pools.
+This helps to ensure that incentive pools are shaped by risk considerations.
+The Chief Risk Officer (CRO) reviews and provides input to the Board/HRC on incentive pools taking into consideration the risk and return tradeoffs.